+The program change does not affect the cumulative GPA.
+The cumulated GPA in the new program will be the same as the old program.
 Students can change their declared academic program of study at any time.
-To make a program change, the student should complete the change major/program form at the Registrar's office.
-The student should meet with intended Program Director for an interview and discussion of qualifications and goals.
+To make a program change, the student should complete the Change Major/Program form at the Registrar's office.
+The student should meet with the designated Program Director for an interview and discussion of qualifications and goals.
 The student's credentials will be assessed to determine the proper classes for the new degree requirements.
 The specific requirements for changing the major depend on the number of credit hours the student has completed and the requirements of the intended major.
 Transfer credits approved for the prior degree program will be reassessed to determine the eligibility of transfer to the new degree program.
+Credits that are transferred during the reassessment do not have the grade transferred.